 Just as Venida and Harry used our resources to get help in the financial marketplace, we welcome you to do the same.
 We have created a number of tools and resources for you to use to help avoid financial problems, plan for the future, and reach your financial goals.

-Whether you’re getting ready to make big financial decisions like Paying for College or Owning a Home, or just looking for unbiased answers to financial questions about your mortgage, your credit score, or how to deal with debt collectors, we’ve got tools to help you get answers and make the best decisions for you and your family.
+Whether you’re getting ready to make big financial decisions like Paying for College or Buying a House, or just looking for unbiased answers to financial questions about your mortgage, your credit score, or how to deal with debt collectors, we’ve got tools to help you get answers and make the best decisions for you and your family.

 You have the right to fair and transparent financial products and services and we’re committed to continue working for you.